Federal Direct Stafford Loan Repayment

 - Get organized.
 Make a single student loan file for all your loan documents, information and payment records.
 You may want to keep this Tip Sheet in your file as a reference.

 - Read your mail.
 Important notices about your loan, will come by mail.
 Open and read these notices immediately, and respond or file them, as appropriate.

-- Notify the U.S. Department of Education if you change your name or address.
-You should also contact the Department of Education if you decide to return to school at least half time.
+- Notify the U.S. Department of Education and your loan servicer(s) if you change your name or address.
+You should also contact your loan servicer(s) if you decide to return to school at least half time.

-- Contact the Department of Education if you are having problems making your payment on time to inquire about payment options.
+- Contact your loan servicer(s) if you are having problems making your payment on time to inquire about payment options.